 Patio Room or Patio Enclosure

 - This term is usually used to describe a room addition that is built on top of an existing deck or patio.
-The deck or patio must be able to support the added weight of the new room and must have a full foundation that extends below the frost line which, with certain exceptions, is usually 42 in Central and Northern Lower Michigan.
+The deck or patio must be able to support the added weight of the new room and must have a full foundation that extends below the frost line which, with certain exceptions, is usually 42" in central and northern Michigan.

-- Similar to a sunroom however conservatories contain vast amounts of glass over the majority of wall and ceiling spaces.
+– Conservatories are similar to sunrooms, however they contain vast amounts of glass over the majority of wall and ceiling spaces.
 Conservatories can be very elaborate and intricate in design which is also why they can be cost prohibitive when compared to more conventional room additions.

 - These are similar to conservatories but usually have less emphasis on intricate designs and more emphasis on functionality.
 Some solar rooms are designed to double as a greenhouse making them very popular with plant lovers, gardeners and horticulturists.